 Configuring immediate backup is similar to creating a backup plan (p.
-33) except for the following:
+35) except for the following:

 - There are no options to schedule backups and to set up retention rules. - Simplified naming of backup files (p.
-54) is used, if the backup destination supports it.
-Otherwise, the standard backup naming is used. - The following locations do not support simplified file naming: tape and Acronis Secure Zone.
-Due to simplified file naming, an RDX drive or USB flash drive can only be used in the removable media (p.
-137) mode. - Conversion of a disk-level backup to a virtual machine is not available as a part of the backup operation.
+55) is used, if the backup destination supports it.
+Otherwise, the standard backup naming is used. - The following locations do not support simplified file naming: Acronis Secure Zone and Acronis Cloud Storage. - Due to simplified file naming, an RDX drive or USB flash drive can only be used in the removable media (p.
+135) mode. - Conversion of a disk-level backup to a virtual machine is not available as a part of the backup operation.
 You can convert the resulting backup afterwards.